Battle of Novara (1513)

 The Battle of Novara (also known as the battle of Ariotta) was a battle of the War of the League of Cambrai fought on 6 June 1513, near Novara, in Northern Italy.
-A French attacking force was routed by allied Milanese–Swiss troops, the consequence of which was that France was forced to withdraw entirely from Italy.
+A French attacking force was routed by allied Milanese–Swiss troops.
+As a consequence, France was forced to withdraw entirely from Italy.

 Prelude

 The French had been victorious at the Battle of Ravenna the previous year.
 Nevertheless, the French under King Louis XII were driven out of the city of Milan the following month by the Holy League.

 Following the French removal from Milan, Swiss mercenaries installed Maximilian Sforza as Duke of Milan on 29 December 1512.

 In June 1513, the French army, consisting of more than 20,000 under Louis de la Trémoille, besieged the city of Novara, which was held by Swiss mercenaries.

 Battle

 By June 1513, most of the western part of the duchy of Milan had been occupied by the French.
 After marching to Novara the night before, the French were surprised at dawn by a Swiss relief army of some 12,000 troops.
 The German Landsknechte, pike-armed like the Swiss, were able to form up into heavy squares and offered stiff resistance to the Swiss attack, while the French were able to deploy some of their artillery.
-Despite this, the Swiss onslaught, sweeping in from multiple directions due to forced marches which achieved encirclement of the French camp, took the French guns, pushed back the Landsknecht infantry regiments, and destroyed the Landsknecht squares.
+Despite this, the Swiss onslaught, sweeping in from multiple directions due to forced marches that achieved encirclement of the French camp, took the French guns, pushed back the Landsknecht infantry regiments, and destroyed the Landsknecht squares.
 Caught off guard, the French heavy cavalry was unable to properly deploy, fled the field, and left the baggage train to the Swiss.